chicio/chicio.github.io/src/posts/2021-06-06-ddd-dictionary.md

 > more Domain Experts who understand very well the aspects of the business that a specific Subdomain facilitates.
 > The Subdomain also has greater or lesser strategic significance to your business...

-In DDD, a subdomain maps tot a single bounded context.
+In DDD, a subdomain maps to a single bounded context.
 The domain expert of a particular subdomain are an active part of the team in charge of the related bounded context.
 There are 3 types of subdomains:

 * Core domain: the most important subdomain of your organization.
 This is what differentiate your company from the